Donald Trump Insists Mexico Will Pay For Border Wall, Asks Congress For $18 Billion To Cover Costs

 With his administration now in talks with Democrats about possible solutions for the now grounded Deferred Action for Childhood Arrivals (DACA) program, Trump has insisted he will not sign legislation extending protections for roughly 800,000 recipients if he does not get funding for the wall.

-No fix on DACA could be even costlier for Trump then the price-tag being attached to the wall.
+No fix on DACA could be even costlier for Trump than the price-tag being attached to the wall.

 A recent Pew Research Center poll found that three in five Americans now already believe he has made race relations worse than they were when he moved into the White House.